Phoenix Foot and Ankle Institute

 Each foot absorbs 60 tons of stress with every mile you walk, so it’s no surprise that heel pain is the most common foot problem.
-The team at Phoenix Foot and Ankle Institute, located in Phoenix and Scottsdale, AZ, diagnose and treat all types of heel pain, including plantar fasciitis.
+The team, including Marta Riniker, DPM and, at Phoenix Foot and Ankle Institute, located in Phoenix and Scottsdale, AZ, diagnose and treat all types of heel pain, including plantar fasciitis.
 If you suffer from heel pain and live in the Phoenix, Arizona, area, call or request an appointment online today.

 Your feet are capable of handling a lot of stress, but too much pressure can irritate sensitive tissues.
 The providers at Phoenix Foot and Ankle Institute treat many conditions that cause heel pain, including: